MicrosoftDocs/memdocs/memdocs/intune/fundamentals/cloud-configuration-setup-guide.md

     - Select **All** to apply the cloud configuration to all Windows devices that users in your organization use.
 In most cloud config scenarios, **All** is selected.
     - Select **Some** to apply the cloud configuration to devices used by a subset of users in your organization.
 If you want to apply your cloud config in a staged approach, then **Some** might be a good choice.

 4. Don't configure the MAM user scope, MAM terms of user URL, MDM discovery URL, and MAM compliance URL settings.
-These MAM settings aren't configured for cloud config.
+So, leave these settings blank.
+MAM settings aren't configured for cloud config.
 5. Select **Save** to save your changes.

 ### ✔️ 2 - Choose how devices enroll and configure users to be standard users on devices